tjmahr/tjmahr.github.io/_posts/2023-07-03-bayesian-ordering-constraint.md

 \mathbf{\hat y} = \mathbf{X}\boldsymbol{\beta}
 $$

-Think of this equation as a contract for a contrast coding scheme.
+Think of this equation as a contract for a contrast coding scheme:
 Multiplying the contrast matrix by the model coefficients should give us the means of the category levels.